Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Introduction

-To answer our research questions, we conduct a case study in two specialized fields that require domain expertise to ensure the quality of the output: nutrition/dietetics and pedagogy.
-Domain experts from each field establish evaluation criteria for LLMs, which we then compare to criteria generated by lay users and LLMs.
-To analyze how these criteria evolve, participants create evaluation criteria both \textit{a priori} and \textit{a posteriori} which allows us to examine shifts in criterion development and determine the best place to incorporate expertise.
+To answer our research questions, we conduct a case study in the two specialized fields of nutrition and math pedagogy, which are similar in their need for domain-specific expertise and real-world decision-making, but differ in the types of knowledge applied and the forms of reasoning required to assess LLM outputs.
+Experts and lay users from each domain establish evaluation criteria for a set of tasks, which we then compare to criteria generated by LLMs.
+To analyze how these criteria may evolve, all sources create evaluation criteria both \textit{a priori} and \textit{a posteriori} to allow for the examination of shifts in criterion development and determine the best place to incorporate expertise.